Major Lazer (TV series): Broadcast and reception

 The show premiered on April 16, 2015.
 The Major Lazer group's third album was expected to be released near the same date, but was moved to June 1.
 A special preview of the show was broadcast on October 27, 2014, on FXX.
 Erik Adams of The A.V.
-Club graded the series with an B, praising its visuals reminiscent of the "chunky outlines, washed-out colors, and fantastical content of '80s Saturday-morning fare" while calling the writing solid yet familiar.
+Club graded the series with a B, praising its visuals reminiscent of the "chunky outlines, washed-out colors, and fantastical content of '80s Saturday-morning fare" while calling the writing solid yet familiar.

 In 2016, Teletoon at Night broadcast the show at 11:15pm EST in Canada.

+From 2018 to 2020, the show was sporadically broadcast in Germany on the channel ProSieben Fun.